SEN Information Report 2022-2023

 All parents/ carers can discuss their child’s progress at parent consultation meetings in the Autumn and Spring term, and will receive a detailed written school report in the Summer term.
 In addition, for some children who have a PSP, parents can choose to arrange a formal appointment with the Inclusion Manager termly (this is usually the same date as the parent consultations).
 The Inclusion Manager is also available for informal conversations at the Open Sessions.

-In addition, we encourage you to ask for informal updates whenever you feel you need more information, and we particularly encourage you to share new information about your child if their needs change.
+In addition, you are always welcome to come and have a chat, formal or informal at a mutually convenient time.
+We encourage you to ask for informal updates whenever you feel you need more information, and we particularly encourage you to share new information about your child if their needs change.

 On some occasions it may be necessary to have daily contact with parents.
 In these situations it is effective to have a home/school book in place so that things that have happened at home or at school can be shared with both staff and parents.